 Most businesses and business associations supported the program's intent but opposed the introduction of a bylaw on a local level.
 Many expressed the need for further clarification on certain elements of the program.
 Businesses cited duplication with existing reporting laws, overlap with the goals of current regulations, and economic and administrative burden as their reason for opposing a new bylaw.
 Despite this, many businesses offered helpful suggestions for engaging businesses within and outside of a regulatory approach.
-Overall, City ABCCDs support the program's intent but some strongly favoured voluntary initiatives over a bylaw.
+Overall, City ABCCDs support the program's intent, but some favoured voluntary initiatives over a bylaw.

 Stakeholder response to the January 2008 consultation document clearly demonstrates a high level of interest in environmental reporting and disclosure.
-Although there is disagreement between most businesses and the community regarding the best approach for Toronto, most stakeholders support the program's goal to reduce exposure to priority pollutants and encourage environmental innovation.
-Although the proposed Environmental Reporting and Disclosure Program includes a bylaw, it reflects many of the business community's suggestions for how best to implement the program in a way that minimizes burden and maximizes benefits for affected facilities.
+While there is disagreement between businesses and the community regarding the best approach for Toronto, most stakeholders support the program's goals to reduce exposure to priority pollutants and encourage environmental innovation.
+Although the proposed Environmental Reporting, Disclosure and Innovation Program includes a bylaw, it reflects many of the business community's suggestions for how best to implement the program in a way that minimizes burden and maximizes benefits for affected facilities.
+Suggestions included, for example, streamlined reporting, support for smaller businesses and partnering with businesses to conduct training and outreach.

-5.0 Overview of an Environmental Reporting and Disclosure Program
+5.0 Overview of the Environmental Reporting, Disclosure and Innovation Program

-TPH has developed the Environmental Reporting and Disclosure Program to meet Toronto's needs.
+TPH has developed the Environmental Reporting, Disclosure and Innovation Program to meet Toronto's needs.
 It draws from successful reporting programs in Canada and the United States, such as Canada's National Pollutant Release Inventory, Massachusetts' Toxics Use Reduction Act and the Toxics Right-to-Know Bylaw in the town of Eugene, Oregon.
 Figure 5 provides an overview of the program, which is comprised of a new bylaw and supporting elements.